The original implementation is described in:

-If you are using Infomap Bioregions in one of your research articles or otherwise want to refer to it, please cite the publication above or use the following format:
+If you are using Infomap Bioregions in one of your research articles or otherwise want to refer to it, please cite the relevant publication above or use the following format:

 D. Edler, T. Guedes, A. Zizka, M. Rosvall, and A. Antonelli, Infomap Bioregions, available online at http://bioregions.mapequation.org.